mobile app bar

 Kelley Earnhardt prior to qualifying for the Daytona 500 at Daytona International Speedway.

 NASCAR has recently secured a $7.7 billion broadcasting deal for the next seven years with major networks including Amazon Prime, Warner Bros, Fox, and NBC televising the races.
 Starting in 2025, the arrangement will funnel $1.1 billion annually into NASCAR, benefitting teams and racetracks alike with the purse.
-Despite this influx of funds, NASCAR is making a concerted effort to trim expenses in the Craftsman Truck Series.
+Despite this influx of funds, NASCAR is making a concerted effort to not only trim expenses in the Craftsman Truck Series but also limit sponsorship opportunities for teams.
+And Dale Earnhardt Jr.’s sister, Kelley Earnhardt isn’t very pleased.

-Sportsnaut journalist, Matt Weaver speculates that the decision might stem from concerns by teams or sponsors about their branding visibility lower down the grid.
+Sportsnaut journalist, Matt Weaver speculates that big teams or sponsors could have coerced NASCAR to impose these rules as they did not want their branding to be visible on teams lower down the grid.

-On that note, JR Motorsports co-owner and Dale Earnhardt Jr.’s sister, Kelly Earnhardt raised a point, suggesting, “So why not require current branding instead?
+On that note, JR Motorsports co-owner Kelley Earnhardt raised a point, questioning, “So why not require current branding instead?
 Or at least current team branding.
-Mandating you can utilize an asset for sponsorship sales in a sport where sponsorship makes up the bulk of our funding doesn’t make sense to this business owner.”
+Mandating how you can utilize an asset for sponsorship sales in a sport where sponsorship makes up the bulk of our funding doesn’t make sense to this business owner.”

 Soon enough, fans voiced their opinions with a rather critical tone.
 One remarked, “Big brother is in full control!
 Your input doesn’t matter, sad!”